 Learn How Online Doctors Can Write Prescriptions

 Prescription drugs remain an amazing innovation, saving countless lives and promoting the health and wellbeing of millions of people all over the world.
-According to an article by Bloomberg, spending on prescription drugs in 2015 rose to $425 billion before discounts, hitting a new record.
+According to research by Pew Charitable Trusts, spending on prescription drugs in 2018 is estimated to be $535 billion before discounts, hitting a 10 year high.

 Part of this increased spending came from new innovations in cancer medication and an increased number of patients seeking treatment for hepatitis C. According to reports from the IMS Institute for Healthcare Informatics, spending on prescription medications is on the rise.
 By 2020, the United States is estimated to spend upwards of $610 billion to $640 billion on prescription drugs.

 There’s no denying the importance of prescription medication, but the process of obtaining a prescription can be extremely time consuming and inconvenient.
 Telehealth platforms and online doctors offer a more streamlined process to receive diagnosis and treatments for common illnesses and injuries, and they are becoming a common source for those in need of prescription medication.

 Let’s take a closer look at online doctors, how online doctor visits work, and the precautions online doctors take to ensure your safety.